CarolinaSantanaOliveira/assignments/CV.md

 *CEG is the leading comparison platform for financial, telco and utility products across Europe*
 - Performs analyses around marketing metrics for four different countries, namely Belgium, Denmark, Finland, and Portugal
+- Analyzes consumer behaviour for five different products in four different countries
-- Coordinates paid marketing campaigns on Facebook
+- Manages paid marketing campaigns on Facebook
 - Launches A/B tests to improve marketing campaigns
 - Supports the design and the content marketing teams delivering marketing insights related to their activities
-- Prepares reports and fetch Facebook data using Graph API, JavaScript and SQL
+- Prepares reports using Graph API, JavaScript and SQL

 **The Brazilian Institute of Economics at Getulio Vargas Foundation (FGV/IBRE) - Research Assistant (2015-2016) - Brazil**
 - Analyzed price index